storcale/Roster-Automation/README.md

 This code is owned by me, and only me, the owner of the storcale@gmail.com google account.

+If you want to use this code, of part of this code, just contact me by discord or email :)
 ## Current commands:

 ### /search-user [callsign] [division]